 Misconduct Complaint Process

-(Note: the term religious professional is used to refer to (1) ministers and (2) religious educators who are members of Liberal Religious Educators Association (LREDA), including those who are or may be seeking credentialing with the Unitarian Universalist Association (UUA), and (3) music leaders who are members of the Unitarian Universalist Musician Network (UUMN), including those who are or may be seeking credentialing with the UUA.
+(Note: The term religious professional is used to refer to (1) ministers and (2) religious educators who are members of Liberal Religious Educators Association (LREDA), including those who are or may be seeking credentialing with the Unitarian Universalist Association (UUA), and (3) music leaders who are members of the Association for Unitarian Universalist Music Ministries (AUUMM), including those who are or may be seeking credentialing with the UUA.
 The UUA Consultant in this context can mean either an external consultant or the Director of Ministry and Faith Development. )

 The UUA intake person is the primary point of contact for any person wishing to report an alleged instance of misconduct by a religious professional.
-This function reports to the Program and Strategy Officer.
+This function reports to the Executive Office of the UUA.
+Currently the UUA Intake Person is Heather Bond, who can be reached at safecongregations [at] uua [dot] org (safecongregations @ uua.org) and (617) 948-6462.

-At the "intake" stage the UUA intake person has the discretion to refer matters not suitable for adjudication by the Ministerial Fellowship Committee (MFC), to other resources such as District Staff, Ministry and Faith Development staff, Unitarian Universalist Ministers Association (UUMA), LREDA Good Offices, etc.
+At the "intake" stage the UUA intake person has the discretion to refer matters not suitable for adjudication by the Ministerial Fellowship Committee (MFC), to other resources such as Regional Field Staff, Ministry and Faith Development staff, Association for Unitarian Universalist Music Ministries (AUUMM), LREDA Good Offices, etc.

 At any point in the process the UUA Intake Person may consult with the Director for Ministry and Faith Development, the Director for Congregational Life, and/or the UUA Executive Vice President.

 The UUA Intake Person hears the complaint, provides information on the process and responds to questions from the complainant.
-Once the complainant decides to make an official complaint, the complaint is then referred to the UUA Consultant.
+The UUA Intake Person may assign an Advocate to the complainant to help with the discernment process and the formation of the complaint.
+Once the complainant completes an official complaint, the complaint is then referred to the UUA Consultant.
 An official complaint must be made in writing.
 It can be submitted via U.S. Mail or email to safecongregations [at] uua [dot] org (safecongregations @ uua.org).
 The mailing address is: Heather Bond, Office of Ethics and Safety/ UUA, 24 Farnsworth Street, Boston, MA 02210.

-When/if a complaint is received in writing; the UUA Consultant contacts the religious professional to inform him/her of the complaint.
+When/if a complaint is received in writing; the UUA Consultant contacts the religious professional to inform them of the complaint.

 If the complaint warrants, the UUA Consultant will conduct interviews and other fact-finding activities.
 If warranted, it is the Consultant's responsibility to define the scope of the case to be presented to the MFC.